Memory and relationships

 Remembering favors and obligations

-Humans tend to form an usual attitude towards others — an expectation for reciprocity.
-We would rather communicate with a person who responds to our goodwill attempts than the one who doesn’t care about giving back, whether it is about the mutual favor or just maintaining conversation.
-Hence, we regularly practice the ability to keep track of favors done by us and debts taken upon, which is determined by our capability to remember a series of actions [2].
+Humans tend to form an expectation for reciprocity as a default attitude towards others.
+We would rather communicate with a person who responds to our goodwill attempts than the one who doesn’t care about giving back.
+Reciprocity can mean the mutual favor or just maintaining the engaging conversation.

-Forgetting favors you did to other people may be fine if you are a giving type.
-Although forgetting obligations and debts can have lasting consequences on your reputation, if you fail to match them.
-Keeping the memories of how you can pay back helps you build reciprocal relations and maintain the reputation of a grateful person.
+Forgetting favors you did for others may be fine if you are a giving type.
+On the contrary, forgetting promises might have lasting consequences on your reputation.
+Coming up with the options of paying back and memorizing them helps you build reciprocal relationships and maintain the reputation of a grateful person.

 Long-term memory stores variety of moves

-Long-term memory can provide us with more interpersonal activity options, research on artificial agents (!) shows [3].
+Long-term memory can provide us with more interpersonal activity options.
+The study from Ashlock, D., Rogers, N. was performed on artificial agents [3].
 For instance, the subjects with long-term memory demonstrated more strategies in prisoner’s dilemma resolution.

-Since the variety of interpersonal activities pre-defines our choice of the most suitable moves, having a big “pool” of actions is a helpful memory function.
+Since the variety of interpersonal activities pre-defines our choice of the most suitable moves, keeping a larger “pool” of possible actions is a helpful memory function.

 Initial expectations